posicks/MediaMetadataIndexer/README.md

 select * from metadata limit 10;
 ```

-`truncate metadata` or `truncate metadata.exif` can be used to clear the datastore between executions.
+`truncate metadata` or `truncate exif.metadata` can be used to clear the datastore between executions.